Impact Factor 2016: 0.429

 ISSN: 1338-7014 (Online)

 The manuscripts (MS) should be written in English, well-arranged, not exceeding a maximum extent of 20 pages, including tables and figures.
 The authors are responsible for the quality of the text, MS written in poor English will be returned.
 Please send an electronic version of the MS (an e-mail attachment) as a Microsoft Word file (DOC, or RTF format, A4 format, font Times New Roman, size 12, 1.5 lines, standard margins 2.5 cm on each edge of the page) together with all figures and tables (each on a separate sheet) to the editorial office.
 Avoid hyphenation, do not define the styles and paragraphs.
 Do not use either spacing or tabulator for beginning a paragraph.
 The authors are requested to submit MS that have not been, nor will be, published elsewhere.
-This fact should be explicitly stated in a covering letter, which authors send alongside with the MS.
+This fact should be explicitly stated in a cover letter.
+The cover letter should also detail what is being submitted.

 The list of literature cited in the text of article (ordered alphabetically and according to the publication year) is placed on the last page.
 Latin names of genera, species and sub-species cited in the list of references are to be written in standard type.
 The titles of each article must be cited in the original language appended by an English translation (in square brackets).
 Titles in languages not using the Latin alphabet should be transliterated keeping with the British Standard 2979 (in the case of the Cyrilic e.g. ж = zh, х = kh, ц = ts, ч = ch, ш = sh, щ = shch, ю = yu, я = ya).